Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 ## After Class

+Work on your CSS Framework. be sure to use as many ideas from the class discussion above as you can!
+This includes CSS Custom properties, the ideas around styling buttons.
+Fonts and typographical styles.

-- Work on your CSS Framework.
-It should support these features:
+Your framework should support these features:

+- Use CSS Custom properties!
+Any value that might need to be customized should use a custom property!
 - Has a base font and typographical styles this includes line-height, font-family, and font-size
+- Defines heading styles: h1-6
-  - defines colors.
+- Defines colors.
+  - primary
+  - success
+  - danger
+  - dark
+  - light
-  - styles the link or (anchor tag: a)
+- styles the link (anchor tag: `<a>`)
 - styles the button
-  - Uses CSS custom properties

 ## Additional Resources